ROXtiGerf/slingshot/participants/template.md

 ## (1) Brief Project Description

 *As the world tend to be information explosion, people are attracted by the media which is diverse and with high density.
-The project "" is a window which integrate picture and vedio explore(like TikTok), community comment board(under certain topic or vedio, autonomical and governed by community), search function and related content recommendation*
+The project "" is a window which integrate picture and vedio exploring(like TikTok), community comment board(under certain topic or vedio, autonomical and governed by community), search function and related content recommendation*

 ## (2) Link to Project UI